MattisLind/teleprinterHat/README.md

 21. Diagnostic LED to indicate what line voltage is selected.
 Maybe multicolor RGB LED?
 22. RX and TX LEDs
 23. Support for FSG device (optional)
+24. A few test sequences are built in.
+Continous RY and "The quick brown fox jumps over the lazy dog"

 ## Stepup converter